ANUcybernetics/working-with-name-for-dummies/booklet.typ

 = It really bugs me when...

-= You’ll have to forgive me when I...
+= You'll have to forgive me when I...

 #pagebreak()
 #stack(